 For the last couple of months, he’d been staring off in space, thinking of something but would never "talk" when I asked what was up.
 Now my mind raced from the "talk" being an announcement he lost his job, to he discovered my infidelity, to he was divorcing me.
 The latter, his finding another, to renounce and divorce me, the greatest fear.

 During dinner, my mind churned between who he might be in love with, to what secret of mine he’d discovered.
-His losing his job turned into potential good news.
-As I slowly chewed food, distracted from the table fare to what ifs, I pleaded to God he had to “talk” about being fired.
+He's losing his job turned into potential good news.
+As I slowly chewed food, distracted from the table fare to what-ifs, I pleaded to God he had to "talk" about being fired.
 During the meal, I excused myself and ensured my diary’s hiding place remained intact.
 It was.

-With dinner finished, the table cleared, the dishes in the sink, the kids sent to watch TV, I went from the kitchen to the dining room with fresh coffee to learn my fate.
+With dinner finished, the table cleared, the dishes in the sink, the kids sent to watch TV, I went from the kitchen to the dining room with fresh coffee, to await my fate, the worst expected.

 At last, he looked up from his cup and asked.